 Apparent fuel starvation caused New Piper's second Malibu Meridian prototype to land on interstate I-95 near the manufacturer's Vero Beach factory on January 7.
 The aircraft was conducting unusable fuel tests with a test pilot and test engineer when an auxiliary fuel tank malfunctioned, forcing it to land.
 New Piper sales and marketing head Larry Bardon says the incident will have no effect on Meridian certification and deliveries, which are planned for this summer.
 Following repairs to the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Malibu Meridian Lands on Interstate . . .".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Malibu Meridian Lands on Interstate . . .".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.